react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `navigationBarHidden`

 Boolean indicating whether the navigation bar should be hidden.
-Defaults to `false`
+Defaults to `false`.

 Only supported on Android.